wholingfei/spexwavepy/docs/source/principle.rst

 :math:`ix` and :math:`iy` are the tracked shifts of the speckle pattern, :math:`s_x` and :math:`s_y` are the scan steps, :math:`p` is the pixel size of the detector,
-:math:`D` is the distance between the detector plane and the diffuser.
+:math:`D` represents the distance between the diffuser and the detector plane if the diffuser is placed in the downstream of the tested optic.
+Otherwise, it is the distance between the centre of the tested optic and the detector plane.

 Please see :ref:`this example <exp2ndderiv>` for the use of self-reference XSS technique to measure wavefront local curvature after a plane mirror.